lemonstand/lemonsync/build-instructions.md

 mv runner lemonsync

-# Uninstall the version of Python installed by Homebrew (optional)
+# Uninstall the version of Python installed by Homebrew in the first step (optional)

 brew uninstall python